hichem-abdellali/L2D2/README.md

-Please cite publication whenever you use the implementation:
+Please cite this publication whenever you use the implementation:
 *H.Abdellali*, *R.Frohlich*, *V.Vilagos*, *Z.Kato*, *Learnable Line Detector and Descriptor*, *IEEE International Conference on 3D Vision (3DV)*, *2021*